Todi: Monuments and sites of interest

 Almost all Todi's main medieval monuments – the co-cathedral church (Duomo), the Palazzo del Capitano, the Palazzo del Priore and the Palazzo del Popolo – front on the main square (Piazza del Popolo) on the lower breast of the hill: the piazza is often used as a movie set.
 The whole landscape is sited over some huge ancient Roman cisterns, with more than 500 pits, which remained in use until 1925.

-Todi has been over the ages been surrounded by three more or less complete concentric walls: the outermost is medieval, the middle wall is Roman, and the innermost is recognizable as partly Etruscan.
+Over the ages, Todi has been surrounded by three more or less complete concentric walls: the outermost is medieval, the middle wall is Roman, and the innermost is recognizable as partly Etruscan.
 Sights include also a colossal Roman niched substructure of uncertain purpose (the Nicchioni), the small remnants of a Roman amphitheatre, about a dozen smaller churches, and a few Renaissance or classical palazzi, among which the most important is one by Vignola.
 In the country outside of the city has many historical castles, fortresses and ancient churches including the famous Todi Castle.

+In the early 1990s, Richard S. Levine, a professor of Architecture at the University of Kentucky, included Todi in academic design exercises aimed at conceiving hypothetical improvements to the city and was flown out to present at a conference promoting agritourism around Todi titled "The Sustainable City of the Past and the Sustainable City of the Future".
+The Italian press relied on the conference's press release which incorrectly stated that he had done research that found Todi to be the world's most livable city.
+This false claim has persisted for years after the conference in guide books and other publications about Todi.